void-ansible-roles/xbps-repoconf/README.md

   * None

 Optional Variables:
-  * xbps_repoconf_repos: A dictionary of dictionaries in the format shown below:
+  * xbps_repoconf_repos: A list of dictionaries in the format shown below:

 ```
-[repo name]:
+  - name: repository name, should be a single token with no spaces
   - address: Full address with protocol for the repo
   - serveraddr: Address in dotted form for the repo
   - serverport: Port number the repo listens on